Join fellow LogicMonitor users at the Elevate Community Conference and get hands-on with our latest product innovations.

 Sending Fluent Bit Logs

 Fluent Bit is an open-source, lightweight, and high-performance log processor and forwarder designed to collect, filter, and deliver log data.
-Fluent Bit supports multiple input sources (e.g., files, system logs, Kubernetes logs) and a variety of output destinations, including cloud services, databases, and monitoring tools.
+Fluent Bit supports multiple input sources (for example, files, system logs, Kubernetes logs) and a variety of output destinations, including cloud services, databases, and monitoring tools.

 If you are already using Fluentbit to collect application and system logs, you can forward the logs to LogicMonitor using the LM Logs Fluentbit plugin.
 To download the plugin, go to the LM Logs Fluentbit plugin page from the LogicMonitor Github repository.
 This provides a LogicMonitor-developed plugin that contains the specific instructions for sending logs to LogicMonitor.